Quick Answer

 VPP-capable is a technical feature of your battery.
 VPP-enrolled is a choice you make about how to use it.
 You can have the first without the second.

-Federal Rebate VPP Rules
+What Are the Federal Rebate VPP Rules?

 The Clean Energy Regulator is explicit about this: batteries must be VPP-capable, but "there is no obligation to join a VPP" to receive the federal rebate.